aservet1/jRAPL/README.md

 ## How to build
 Execute the `./build.sh` shell script.
 It compiles the native library, copies it into the maven project and uses maven to build up `jRAPL-{version}.jar` file found in the `target` directory.
-You can then include the jar with `-cp` when you build and run other projects that use it.
-Some classes have sample `main()` drivers that you can execute, for example `sudo java -cp jRAPL-1.0.jar jRAPL.SyncEnergyMonitor`.
+You can then include the jar like any other, either in your IDE or on the command line with `-cp` when you build and run other projects that use it.
+Some classes have sample `main()`drivers that you can execute, for example `sudo java -cp jRAPL-1.0.jar jRAPL.SyncEnergyMonitor`.

 #### Contact
 Any questions, feel free to email.
 Alejandro Servetto {aservet1@binghamton.edu}